Volume III: Ontological Paradox

 Her mother, well used to the military's enhanced messaging privileges, concealed her reaction to the message well, only blinking once in surprise.

-"I wouldn't have taken you for someone with a messiah complex," she transmitted back, for once betraying deep scepticism.
+"I wouldn't have taken you for someone with a messiah complex," she transmitted back, for once betraying deep skepticism.
 "Besides, I'm not even sure that means anything.
 If you go far enough back in time, any given person is the ancestor of either everyone living, or nobody.
 Literally."

 Ryouko looked back up, suppressing a smile.
 Only her mother would think to insert a comment like that—and Ryouko herself, if Asami was to be believed.

-"Can we talk about this later, Mama?" she said out loud.
+"Can we talk about this later, mama?" she said out loud.
 "I don't think this is the place."